 If all is well, proceed to the next step.
 If not, check carefully the orientation of the components and the power leads.
-Diode D1 protects the board from having the power connected inverted.
+Diode D1 protects the board from having the power connected with inverted polarity.

 If the LED comes on, check for a few seconds that none of the components heat up.
 It should stay almost cold.